git-tfs/git-tfs/doc/commands/clone.md

 								 initialize the merged branches
+								 * all: Manage merged changesets and initialize all the branches during the clone --ignore-branches-regex=VALUE
+								 Don't initialize branches that match given regex --ignore-not-init-branches
-								 * all: Manage merged changesets and initialize all the branches during the clone --batch-size=VALUE     Size of the batch of tfs changesets fetched (-1 for all in one batch) -c, --changeset=VALUE      The changeset to clone from (must be a number) -t, --up-to=VALUE          up-to changeset # (optional, -1 for up to
+								 Don't initialize additional branches (only use what already was initialized) --batch-size=VALUE     Size of the batch of tfs changesets fetched (-1 for all in one batch) -c, --changeset=VALUE      The changeset to clone from (must be a number) -t, --up-to=VALUE          up-to changeset # (optional, -1 for up to